nishitgaur99/business-innovation-and-management-projects/self-financing-smart-buildings/README.md

 # Self-Financing Smart Buildings
-*MSc Engineering Management for Sustainable Value*
+*Engineering Management for Sustainable Value*

 ## Overview
 This project explores how universities can reduce emissions and operating costs by implementing smart building technologies and self-financing models.